ahitrin/SiebenApp/README.md

 In case you have a GitHub account, please use traditional ways of feedback: issues and pull requests.

-In case you don't have an account, you may e-mail author directly: siebenapp plus andrey dot hitrin at gmail dot com.
+In case you don't have an account, you may e-mail author directly: andrey dot hitrin plus sebenapp at gmail dot com.